100mslive/web-sdks/apps/100ms-web/src/views/whiteboard/Whiteboard.md

   and updates changes from remote peers in local whiteboard.
 - Returns event handlers which as passed to `<Tldraw />`.

+### `useCommunication`

+- Initializes the right whiteboard communication provider(HMS or pusher).
+Communication Provider is a class to subscribe to, broadcast and store events.

+- A custom communication provider using any service could be implemented by extending `BaseCommunicationProvider` and implementing `init`, `broadcastEvent` and `subscribe` methods(Refer PusherCommunicationProvider).

 ### `useRoom`

-- hook that provides subscribe and broadcast methods to be used in useMultiplayerState.
-- Abstracts over HMS messaging(filtering only whiteboard messages,...) to provide only relevant stuff to useMultiplayerState
+- Simple abstraction over provider and metadata as room object for useMultiplayerState

-useMultiplayerState and useRoom are internal hooks for Whiteboard functionalites
+useMultiplayerState, useCommunication and useRoom are internal hooks for Whiteboard functionalites

 ## Public Hooks